dougtoppin/presentation-aws-cloudformation/PITCHME.md

 +++

+Don't hardcode stuff in your templates

-use the Parameter Store to centralize settings
+Use the Parameter Store to centralize settings

 +++